mathat13/cloudflare-ddns-updater/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Step 2: Copy the Docker Compose of your choosing in the below section and save it to a file named ‘cloudflare-ddns-updater.yml’
+Step 2: Copy the Docker Compose of your choosing in the 'Reference Information' section below and save it to a file named ‘cloudflare-ddns-updater.yml’.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 nano cloudflare-ddns-updater.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you'd prefer to use a docker run command that you can just run in your shell, a minimal example can be also be found in the same place, and this step can be safely skipped.

-Step 3 (optional): Create the .env file, paste the [template](https://github.com/mathat13/cloudflare-ddns-updater/blob/main/.env.example) from the github repo, fill out with your values and save:
+Step 3: If using a .env file, you will now create it, copy and paste the [template](https://github.com/mathat13/cloudflare-ddns-updater/blob/main/.env.example) from the github repo, fill out with your values and save:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~